Shashanka8/Project-6-Plant-Home-Page/README.md

 ## Device support

-This webpage is compatible with desktop screen only, and consistent improvements are being made.
+This webpage is compatible with desktop/tablet/mobile screens, and consistent improvements are being made.

 ## Author